Interpretive opinion based on public record. Not a clinical assessment.Legal →

 The Wound They Shared

-This shared loss is not a footnote.
-It is the foundation.
-Two adolescents who had lost their mothers and were trying to build identities in the absence of that anchor found each other and, in finding each other, found a container for what they could not hold alone.
+Two adolescents who had lost their mothers and were trying to build identities in the absence of that anchor found each other.
+In finding each other, they found a container for what they could not hold alone.
+The partnership is built on this shared wound.
+Not on talent alone, not on ambition alone, but on the specific recognition between two people who had been bereaved in a way almost no one around them could understand.

 What Each Provided

-Lennon brought rawness, directness, and the willingness to go to uncomfortable places.
-McCartney brought melodic instinct, craftsmanship, and the pull toward the accessible.
+Lennon brought rawness, directness, wit that could turn cruel, and the willingness to go to uncomfortable places in a lyric.
+McCartney brought melodic instinct that was almost freakish in its fluency, craftsmanship, and the pull toward accessibility.
+Lennon could make a song feel dangerous.
+McCartney could make a melody that lodged in the brain and would not leave.
 Each softened and sharpened the other in alternation.

 The Competitive Intimacy

-The partnership required both men to remain in a particular relationship to each other - as halves of a whole.
-Individuation made this impossible.
-By 1968, both were becoming more fully themselves, and the more fully themselves they became, the less they needed what the other provided.
+The White Album is the dissolution made audible.
+The wound completion that had powered the partnership was no longer completing anything, because both men were becoming more fully themselves, and the more fully themselves they became, the less they needed what the other provided.

 ---